Hélio Castroneves: Other racing ventures

 Castroneves was invited to compete in the International Race of Champions in 2002, 2003, 2004, and 2005.
 Driving a Pontiac Firebird Trans Am, his best in the series was eighth with two podium finishes in 2002.
 In the 2010 V8 Supercar Championship Series, Castroneves joined James Rosenberg Racing in its No. 47 Ford FG Falcon as Tim Slade's international co-driver for the Gold Coast 600 double header.
 He visited the team's factory for a seat fitting as preparation.
 Castroneves and Slade finished outside the top ten in both races.
 The following year, he again joined Slade at James Rosenberg at the Gold Coast 600 race of the 2011 International V8 Supercars Championship.
 The duo finished the first race twelfth and tenth in the second.

 In late 2012, Castroneves joined Shell Racing in the season-ending Stock Car Brasil race, the Stock Car Corrida do Milhão, after a sponsor invited him to enter with Roger Penske's support.
 He placed 14th in a Peugeot 408.
 Castroneves was signed as a guest driver for Shell Racing in the seventh round of the 2013 Stock Car Brasil at Ribeirão Preto Street Circuit; doctors ordered his withdrawal due to sustaining bruised ribs, neck sprain and a deep shin cut in a practice accident.

-In the 2017 off-season, he paired with Gabriel Glusman at the Latin America team in the 2017 Race of Champions Nations Cup, being eliminated at the group stages.
+In the 2017 off-season, Castroneves paired with Gabriel Glusman at the Latin America team in the 2017 Race of Champions Nations Cup, being eliminated at the group stages.
 He returned with the same team for the 2018 Race of Champions Nations Cup, this time with Montoya, finishing runner-up to Team Germany's Bernhard and René Rast.
 At the 2019 Race of Champions, Castroneves joined Formula E champion Lucas di Grassi at Team Brazil, being knocked out of the semi-finals of the Nations Cup by Team Germany's Mick Schumacher and Sebastian Vettel.
 He competed in the Superstar Racing Experience in 2021, finishing fifth in the points standings with six top-ten finishes.

 For the 2022 Race of Champions, Castroneves competed in the individual competition and for Team Latin America in the Nations Cup alongside rally driver Benito Guerra Jr. He was eliminated in the first round of both events.

 Castroneves made his NASCAR Cup Series debut at the 2025 Daytona 500, joining Trackhouse Racing's Project91 programme and driving the team's No. 91 Chevrolet ZL1, finishing 39th after being involved in a seven-car accident.
 He raced for Pinnacle Racing Group in its No. 82 Chevrolet SS in the season-opening Daytona ARCA 200 race (part of the ARCA Menards Series) as preparation for the Daytona 500.
 Castroneves finished the race in fifth place.

 Castroneves accepted an invitation from Stock Car Pro Series CEO Lincoln Oliveira to drive a Chevrolet Tracker fielded by the RTR Sport Team in the 2025 Stock Car Pro Series.
+He ended the season 30th in the points standings with 216 points.